-The Nemours Children's Health System and the University of Florida are in collaboration to conduct trials in children and adults for the American Lung Association Airways Clinical Research Centers Networks under the leadership of Kathryn Blake, PharmD and John Lima, PharmD (Principal Investigators).
-The Nemours Children's Health System conducts pediatric studies at the Jacksonville (Drs.
-Blake and Lima) and Orlando (Tarig Ali-Dinar, MD, site investigator) locations and the University of Florida conducts adult studies in Jacksonville (Dave Cury, MD, site investigator).
+Nemours Children's Health and the University of Florida are in collaboration to conduct trials in children and adults for the American Lung Association Airways Clinical Research Centers Network under the leadership of Kathryn Blake, PharmD (principal investigator).
+Nemours Children's Health conducts pediatric studies at the Jacksonville (Kathryn Blake, Pharm D and Gerardo Vazquez Garcia, MD), Orlando (Floyd Livingston, MD, and Joi Lucas, MD, site investigators), Pensacola (Okan Elidemir, MD, site investigator) and Delaware (Aaron Chidekel, MD, site investigator) locations.
+The University of Florida conducts adult studies in Jacksonville (Dave Cury, MD and Vandana Seeram, MD, site investigators).

 Nemours Children's Health has had an active research program in pediatric respiratory disease since 1989 and has been a clinical site for the American Lung Association Airways Clinical Research Centers (ACRC) since 1999.

 The Nemours Biobank and Molecular Analysis Program in Wilmington, Delaware provides a biorepository service to the ACRC under the direction of Dr. Blake and Jennifer Holbrook for genomic DNA specimens and other samples stored for future use that has been in operation since 1999.